 Hanmi recently promoted Chairman Lim Sung-ki’s two children to vice presidents – the eldest daughter and senior executive director Lim Ju-hyun, 44, and the second son and senior executive director Lim Jong-hoon, 41.
 Ju-hyun is to oversee the global business, and Jong-hoon, management and planning.
-Earlier, Hanmi named chairman Lim’s eldest son Lim Jong-yoon, 46, as CEO of Hanmi Science, the holding company.
+Earlier, Hanmi named chairman Lim’s eldest son Lim Chong-yoon, 46, as CEO of Hanmi Science, the holding company.

 Hyundai Pharmaceutical has recently promoted Lee Sang-jun, 42, a third generation of the company’s founder, to the president for R&D and new business.
 Observers pay attention to how Lee will raise his stake, relatively low at 4.92 percent, to make key decisions.
 No stakeholder owns more than 5 percent, except for the incumbent Chairman Lee Han-koo.